-Fig.~\ref{fig:eval_energy} shows that \name reduces the energy consumed per operation by $4.56-7.14\times$ compared to RPCs on a general-purpose CPU, primarily due to its stripped down and $\eta$-based pipelined design (\S\ref{ssec:coreorg}).
-Interestingly, while wimpy cores are commonly believed to be more power-efficient than traditional CPUs, our evaluation shows that their overall energy consumption per request can be worse than that of normal cores, \eg, for the UPC workload.
-This is due to their lower performance resulting in longer execution time and more energy consumption, also noted in prior work~\cite{clio}.
+Fig.~\ref{fig:eval_energy} shows that \name achieves a $4.5$--$5\times$ reduction in energy use per operation compared to RPCs on a general-purpose CPU, due to its disaggregated architecture (\S\ref{ssec:architecture}).
+Our estimation shows that \name's ASIC realization can conservatively reduce energy use by an additional $6.3-7\times$ factor.
+Finally, RPC-ARM's total energy consumption per request can exceed that of standard cores, as seen in the WebService workload.
+This observation aligns with prior studies~\cite{clio}, which attribute the increased energy use to their longer execution times, resulting in higher aggregate energy demands.